Suh0161/aether-trading-agent/README.md

 # Demo Account Configuration (for RUN_MODE=demo)
 MOCK_STARTING_EQUITY=100.0
 # Starting equity amount for demo mode testing
+# This is the initial equity when using RUN_MODE=demo with binance_demo
+# The agent will track equity changes based on realized P&L from trades
+# Example: Set to 100.0 for $100 starting balance, 50.0 for $50, etc.
 ```

 ### 3. Frontend Setup